mengliuveronica/mengliu-website/content/authors/admin/_index.md

   url: https://www.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
 bio: My primary research interests lies at the intersection of Applied Linguistics and Educational Psychology.
 My PhD project aims to understand the motivation of learners who are learning multiple foreign languages concurrently.
 Another strand of my research interest lies in research methodology and metascience, ranging from research synthesis to the open science reform.
-I love using R and doing data analysis.
+I am a huge fan of computational methods for social science research.

 # Interests to show in About widget
 interests:
 - Motivation
 - Multilingualism
 - Quantitative Methods (e.g., SEM, LPA)
-- Data Science with R
+- Data Science with R (e.g., text mining)
 - Metascience & Open Research

 # Education to show in About widget